 - Eaves, corners, and outdoor structures

-- Unused shoes, gloves, or stored items
+- Unused shoes, gloves, and stored boxes

-- Gaps around foundations or steps
+- Cracks and gaps around foundations or steps

-- Messy, irregular webs near floor level
+- Irregular webs near floor level or corners

 How to Reduce Black Widow Activity Around Your Home